centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-purestorage-snmp.md

 ### SNMP Configuration

 To use this pack, the SNMP service must be properly configured on your **Pure Storage** equipment.
+Please refer to the official documentation from the manufacturer/publisher.

 ### Network flow